Billy the Kid Versus Dracula: Production

 The film was announced for production as early as June 22, 1965, in Daily Variety announcing both Billy the Kid Versus Dracula and Jesse James Meets Frankenstein's Daughter.
 Principal photography began on June 22, 1965.
-Both films were the last features directed by William Beaudine, Sr. Beaudine spent the rest of his career following these films filming television.
+Both films were the last features directed by William Beaudine, Sr. Beaudine spent the rest of his career after these films by filming television.
 The film was completed on July 9, 1965, and was completed with a budget surplus of $25,000.
-Each of the two features were shot in eight days in California's Red Rock Canyon, Corrigan Ranch and Paramount Studios.
+Each of the two features was shot in eight days in California's Red Rock Canyon, Corrigan Ranch, and Paramount Studios.
 According to the assistant to the producer Howard W. Koch, Jr., they "were made as cheap as movies can be made."

 Release

 According to the American Film Institute, an official release date of the film is not confirmed.
 The film was shown as early as March 30, 1966, in New Haven, Connecticut.
-Box office reports in the September 28, 1966, issue of Variety stated that it was featured on a double bill that month as a reissue in St. Louis, Missouri.
+Box-office reports in the September 28, 1966, issue of Variety stated that it was featured on a double bill that month as a reissue in St. Louis, Missouri.

 Home media

-Billy the Kid Versus Dracula was released on DVD by the label Cheezy Flicks on October 25, 2005 and again on DVD by Cheezy Flicks in a compilation titled Shockorama: The William Beaudine Collection.
-The film is set for release on blu-ray and DVD by KINO Lorber Studio Classics on August 20, 2019.
+Billy the Kid Versus Dracula was released on DVD by the label Cheezy Flicks on October 25, 2005, and again on DVD by Cheezy Flicks in a compilation titled Shockorama: The William Beaudine Collection.
+The film was released on blu-ray and DVD by KINO Lorber Studio Classics on August 20, 2019.

 Reception

 John Carradine later spoke on the film, "I have worked in a dozen of the greatest, and I have worked in a dozen of the worst.
 I only regret Billy the Kid Versus Dracula.
-Otherwise, I regret nothing." and again "My worst film?
+Otherwise, I regret nothing."
+And again: "My worst film?
 That's easy, a thing called Billy the Kid Versus Dracula...It was a bad film.
 I don't even remember it.
 I was absolutely numb!"
-Critic and historian Tom Weaver stated that the film could have earned "the semi-respectability" of Curse of the Undead, another vampire-themed Western "if it was truer to vampire lore, if it didn't feature a 'name' outlaw like Billy the Kid, if the vampire in it weren't Dracula, and if Carradine's performance was much better.
+Critic and historian Tom Weaver stated that the film could have earned "the semirespectability" of Curse of the Undead, another vampire-themed Western "if it [were] truer to vampire lore, if it didn't feature a 'name' outlaw like Billy the Kid, if the vampire in it weren't Dracula, and if Carradine's performance [were] much better.
 (That's a lot of ifs.)"